learn-co-curriculum/phase-0-the-dom-dev-tools/README.md

 header">...</header>`.
 Go ahead and click on that disclosure triangle to see more.
 This is the DOM Node, a JavaScript `object`.
 This means that it, in turn, can have methods called on it!
 This is called _method chaining_.
-Let's use _method chaining_ to remoe our node from the DOM.
+Let's use _method chaining_ to remove our node from the DOM.

 ### Delete an Element with JavaScript